lnshewmo/School_District_Analysis/README.md

 The school summary did not change with the exception of THS percentages.

 This table shows the school summary after the 9th grade THS data was replaced with `Nan`s.
-It has been sorted in decending order of total students.
+It has been sorted in decending order of total students to further illustrate the the correlation between school size and type.

 ![school_summary](Resources/school_summary.png)